-December Self Care: 20 Ideas to Calm the Hustle and Bustle
+December Self Care: 28 Ideas to Calm the Hustle and Bustle

 This post contains affiliate links and I may receive a small commission (at no extra cost to you) if you sign up or purchase products or services mentioned.
 Read the full disclosure here.

-Last Updated on November 4, 2022
+Last Updated on December 2, 2024

 December likely means a huuuuge ramp-up in your personal life between Christmas, gift shopping, family gatherings, and everything else!
-Needless to say, this month brings a lot of hustle and bustle.
-December is one of the busiest times of the year, so you need to shift your self care priorities accordingly.

 Make your December self care plans now so you can remain calm and collected all month long.
 These self care ideas will keep you happy, healthy, and well-rested despite all the holiday commotion this December.